awsdocs/amazon-rds-user-guide/doc_source/PostgreSQL_pg_cron.md

 Enable the pg\_cron extension as follows:

-1. Modify the parameter group associated with your DB instance and add pg\_cron to the `shared_preload_libraries` parameter value\.
-This change requires a DB instance restart to take effect\.
+1. Modify the parameter group associated with your PostgreSQL DB instance and add `pg_cron` to the `shared_preload_libraries` parameter value\.
+This change requires a PostgreSQL DB instance restart to take effect\.
 For more information, see [Modifying parameters in a DB parameter group](USER_WorkingWithParamGroups.md#USER_WorkingWithParamGroups.Modifying)\.

-1. After the DB instance has restarted, run the following command using an account that has the `rds_superuser` permissions\.
+1. After the PostgreSQL DB instance has restarted, run the following command using an account that has the `rds_superuser` permissions\.

    ```
    CREATE EXTENSION pg_cron;
    ```

 1. Either use the default settings, or schedule jobs to run in other databases within your PostgreSQL DB instance\.
 The pg\_cron scheduler is set in the default PostgreSQL database named `postgres`\.
-The pg\_cron objects are created in this `postgres` database and all scheduling actions run in this database\.
+The `pg_cron` objects are created in this `postgres` database and all scheduling actions run in this database\.

    To schedule jobs to run in other databases within your PostgreSQL DB instance, see the example in [Scheduling a cron job for a database other than postgres](#PostgreSQL_pg_cron.otherDB)\.

 ## Granting permissions to pg\_cron<a name="PostgreSQL_pg_cron.permissions"></a>

-As the `rds_superuser` role, you can create the pg\_cron extension and then grant permissions to other users\.
+As the `rds_superuser` role, you can create the `pg_cron` extension and then grant permissions to other users\.
 For other users to be able to schedule jobs, grant them permissions to objects in the cron schema\.

 **Important**
 We recommend that you grant permissions to the cron schema sparingly\.